Round Lake State Park

 Round Lake State Park is a public recreation area located 4 mi southwest of Sagle in Bonner County, Idaho.
 The 142 acre state park surrounds 55 acre Round Lake.
 The lake was formed from glacial activity in the Pleistocene.
-The park offers campsites, fishing, swimming, boating for non-motorized and electric-powered watercraft, and trails for hiking, biking and skiing.
+The park offers campsites, fishing, swimming, boating for non-motor and electric-powered watercraft, and trails for hiking, biking and skiing.

 Wildlife

 This state park is home to black bear, moose, grizzly bear, waterfowl, beaver, various songbirds, and deer.